 It creeps along at a tolerable rate on most soils.
 Where I have my creeping phlox planted the soil is very rocky and shallow yet it thrives, and it is easy to pull up from where you may not want it.

-Creeping phlox gets to 4 to 6 inches tall and will cover banks, hills or flat areas with a carpet of color.
+Creeping phlox gets to 4 to 6 inches tall and will cover banks, hills or flat areas with a carpet of color in Spring.
 Once it is done blooming it maintains a lush green appearance.
-It is hardy in zones 3-9 and comes in an abundance of colors.
+It is hardy in zones 3-9 and comes in an abundance of colors, some is even bi-colored.

 Blue Star Creeper